PeterP22/Computer-Vision-Object-Detection-in-Runescape-/README.md

 ## Steps

 1. **Dataset Generation**: The first step involved generating a dataset of in-game screenshots.
-This dataset served as the basis for training the object detection model.
-For more details, refer to the `1_generate_dataset.ipynb` notebook.
+This dataset served as the basis for training the object detection model. `1_generate_dataset.ipynb` notebook.

 2. **Image Annotation**: The images were then manually annotated using the `makesense.ai` tool.
-This tool allows for custom annotation of images and exports the annotations in YOLO format, which is compatible with the YOLOv4 model.
-For more details, refer to the `2_label_dataset.ipynb` notebook.
+This tool allows for custom annotation of images and exports the annotations in YOLO format, which is compatible with the YOLOv4 model. `2_label_dataset.ipynb` notebook.

     ![Dataset Generation](./readmeimages/annotations.png)

 3. **Model Training**: The annotated images were used to train a YOLOv4 Tiny model.
 The training was performed on Google Colab, leveraging its GPU capabilities for efficient computation.
-The Darknet open-source neural network framework was used for the implementation of YOLOv4.
-For more details, refer to the `3_yolo_model_training.ipynb` notebook.
+The Darknet open-source neural network framework was used for the implementation of YOLOv4. `3_yolo_model_training.ipynb` notebook.
     ![Image Annotation](./readmeimages/darknet.png)

 4. **Model Implementation**: The trained model was then implemented for real-time object detection in the game using OpenCV.
-The model was able to detect and identify trees in the game in real-time.
-For more details, refer to the `4_yolo_opencv_detector.ipynb` notebook.
+The model was able to detect and identify trees in the game in real-time. `4_yolo_opencv_detector.ipynb` notebook.
     ![Model Training](./readmeimages/image.png)
     ![Model Implementation](./readmeimages/terminaloutput.png)